VenroyDEV/tooltips_scaler/README.md

 # Tooltips Scaler

-A Minecraft Mod that provides scalability to Tooltips, it is currently requires to use this Mod Menu.
+A Minecraft Mod that provides scalability to Tooltips, it currently requires "Mod Menu".

 > If you study Japanese, I recommend to combine this mod with
 > https://github.com/keve1227/furigana <br>